tom-howard/ros2/docs/amr/lab1.md

       ![](../images/laptops/waffle_rviz_depth_cloud.png){width=600px}
     </figure>

-    The strange wobbly sheet of colour in front of the robot is the live image stream from the camera with depth applied to it at the same time.
+    The strange wobbly sheet of colour that should appear in front of the robot is the live image stream from the camera with depth applied to it at the same time.
 The camera is able to determine how far away each image pixel is from the camera lens, and then uses that to generate this 3-dimensional representation.

 1. Again, place your hand or your face in front of the camera and hold steady for a few seconds (there may be a bit of a lag as all of this data is transmitted over the WiFi network).
 You should see yourself rendered in 3D in front of the robot!

 ##### Part 2: The LiDAR Sensor

 In RViz you may have also noticed a lot of green dots scattered around the robot.
-This is a representation of the *laser displacement data* coming from the LiDAR sensor (the black device on the top of the robot).
+This is a representation of the *displacement data* coming from the LiDAR sensor (the black device on the top of the robot).
 The LiDAR sensor spins continuously, sending out laser pulses into the environment as it does so.
 When a pulse hits an object it is reflected back to the sensor, and the time it takes for this to happen is used to calculate how far away the object is.

-The LiDAR sensor spins and performs this process continuously, so a full 360&deg; scan of the environment can be generated.
+The LiDAR sensor spins and performs this process continuously at 1&deg; increments, so a full 360&deg; scan of the environment can be generated.
 This data is therefore really useful for things like *obstacle avoidance* and *mapping*.
 We'll have a quick look at the latter now.

 1. Close down RViz (click the "Close without saving" button, if asked).